windows7lover/Acceleration-Methods/_monographtypos/NonlinearAcceleration.md

 ---

 # Erratum in Chapter 2.
-NonlinearAcceleration
+Nonlinear Acceleration

 No typo found so far!